Water Main Extension Policy, Procedures and Requirements

 12. Tapping Sleeves and Valves

 a.
-Tapping sleeves shall be extra heavy pattern designed to withstand the strains of making wet tap connections and they shall be of sizes suitable for use on the pipe on which the respective sleeve is to be installed.
-Cast iron tapping sleeves shall be as approved by the Portsmouth Water and Fire District.
+Tapping sleeves shall be -18-8 type 304 stainless steel and conform to AWWA C223 and they shall be of sizes suitable for use on the pipe on which the respective sleeve is to be installed.

 a.
 Water main extensions shall be designed in accordance with the minimum standards herein and as directed by the Portsmouth Water and Fire District.